-3.2.1 provide the WorkCast Packages in accordance with the Documentation and with reasonable skill and care; and
+3.2.1 provide the WorkCast Products in accordance with the Documentation and with reasonable skill and care; and

-3.2.2 use commercially reasonable endeavours to make the Live Events available in accordance with the Target Availability.
+3.2.2 make the Live Events available in accordance with the Target Availability.

 3.3 The WorkCast Policies are incorporated into this Agreement by reference, and WorkCast and the Client shall have the rights, and comply with the obligations, set out in the WorkCast Policies.

-3.4 The undertaking at clause 3.1 shall not apply to the extent of any non-conformance which is caused by use of the WorkCast Products contrary to WorkCast's instructions, or modification or alteration of the WorkCast Packages by any party other than WorkCast or WorkCast's duly authorised contractors or agents.
-If the WorkCast Products do not conform to the foregoing undertaking, WorkCast will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Client with an alternative means of accomplishing the desired performance.
-Such correction or substitution constitutes the Client's sole and exclusive remedy for any breach of the undertaking set out in clause 3.1.
+3.4 The obligations at clauses 3.1 and 3.2 shall not apply to the extent of any non-conformance which is caused by Client’s use (or an Authorised User’s use) of the WorkCast Products contrary to WorkCast's written instructions, or modification or alteration of the WorkCast Products by Client or any of its Authorise Users.
+If the WorkCast Products do not conform to the foregoing obligations, WorkCast will, at its expense, correct any such non-conformance promptly, or provide the Client with an alternative means of accomplishing the desired performance.
 Notwithstanding the foregoing, WorkCast:

-3.4.1 does not warrant that the Client's use of the WorkCast Products will be uninterrupted or error-free; or that the WorkCast Services, Documentation and/or the information obtained by the Client through the WorkCast Packages will meet the Client's requirements; and
+3.4.1 does not warrant that the Client's use (or an Authorised User’s use) of the WorkCast Products will be uninterrupted or error-free; or that the WorkCast Products, Documentation and/or the information obtained by the Client through the WorkCast Products will meet the Client's requirements; and

 3.5 This agreement shall not prevent WorkCast from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to those provided under this Agreement.